-Don't include expenses for meals and entertainment, taxes, or interest on Line 4.
-Deductible taxes are entered on AR3, Itemized Deductions.
-Employees can't deduct car loan interest.
+Do not include expenses for meals and entertainment, taxes, or interest on Line 4.
+Deductible taxes are entered on Form AR3 (Itemized Deductions).
+Employees cannot deduct car loan interest.

 Line 5.
 Enter your allowable meals and entertainment expense.
 Include meals while away from your tax home overnight and other business meals and entertainment.